standardhealth/shr-tools/packages/shr-text-import/README.md

-# SHR Conversion Tools
+# SHR Text Import

 The Standard Health Record (SHR) initiative is working to create a single, high-quality health record for every individual in the United States.
 For more information, see [standardhealthrecord.org](http://standardhealthrecord.org/).

-This GitHub repository contains Node.js tools for parsing SHR text definitions and exporting them as JSON schemas and FHIR structure definitions.
-Most code is standard ES6 (not requiring Node.js packages) and _should_ be able to be adapted for use in a browser.
+This GitHub repository contains an ES6 library for parsing SHR text definitions into the SHR models.
+It also contains a simple Node.js script that imports a folder of SHR text files and prints out any errors.

 The SHR text definitions and grammar files can be found in the [shr_spec](https://github.com/standardhealth/shr_spec) repo.
-As the SHR text format (and content files) are still evolving, so is this toolset.
+As the SHR text format (and content files) are still evolving, so is this import tool.

 # Setting Up the Environment